FelipeMadridMiga/exporter-android/README.md

 [Supernova](https://supernova.io) is a design system platform that manages your assets, tokens, components and allows you to write spectacular documentations for your entire teams.
 And because you found your way here, you are probably interested in its most advanced functionality - automatic hand-off of design and development assets, tokens and data in general.
 To learn everything Supernova, please check out our [developer documentation](https://developers.supernova.io/)

-# Android Exporter
+# Android With Strings Exporter

-The Android exporter allows you to **produce production-ready code for all product styles (such as colors) defined inside your design system** in such a way that you can immediately use them to style your application elements.
+The Android with Strings exporter allows you to **produce production-ready code for all product styles (such as colors) defined inside your design system** in such a way that you can immediately use them to style your application elements.
 Specifically, this exporter automates the coding of:

 - [x] Color definitions
 - [x] Text Styles